Daremonic/payswitch-docs/features/merchant-controls/3ds-decision-manager-1/README.md

 Through this section, you will understand the working of Surcharge feature and how to configure it.
 {% endhint %}

-Hyperswitch Surcharge feature allows the merchant to configure advanced rules using various payment parameters such as amount, currency etc., to apply surcharges to payments.
+PaySwitcher Surcharge feature allows the merchant to configure advanced rules using various payment parameters such as amount, currency etc., to apply surcharges to payments.

 ## What is Surcharge?